 In 2009, Goodman was honored with permission to do an original portrait of 2006 Kentucky Derby Champion, Barbaro, to help raise funds for the Horse Protection Society at their annual auction.
 The portrait brought in a $5000 bid and the proceeds helped their 42 rescued equines.
 Goodman donates at least three portraits each year to local charity and is inspired by the volunteers and supporters who give unselfishly of their time to make the world a better place.
 To date, her art donations have raised $8000 for non-profits.
 She feels blessed to be able to use her God-given gift to give back – because of this, she has begun to put the letters ‘s.d.g.’ on each portrait as a sort of co-signature; a tradition started by Bach and copied by other artists over the years.
 It means “Soli Deo Gloria”…to God and God alone, goes all the glory.

 She works out of her cozy studio named Monarch Cottage.
 “It’s such a peaceful place to create.
 I disappear from the world when I’m there,” she says.
 The solar powered white cottage overlooks beautiful farmland and she fills it with a treasured collection of things that remind her of beloved family and friends including a bird nest collection made from her own horses manes and tails.
 "To see the engineering from a tiny bird who used hair from my precious horses is so touching - it reminds me of God's perfect, intelligent creation."
 She also has a framed page from Wesley Crawley, now deceased, with his notes from art school that she reads often and feels like he's still teaching her.
 Farmland preservation, conservation, wildlife, plants, insects, the environment and teaching children all about it, are also passions of Goodman.
-She recently became a beekeeper and adores her honeybees and studying her two hives.
+She is also a passionate beekeeper.

 There’s an emotional connection to each portrait that she does – Goodman loves and respects animals so much, she always feels honored to be able to do their portrait.
 “When I look at an animal,” Goodman notes, “I don’t see flaws, illness, age or any imperfections…I only see God’s love and a perfect creation.
 And that’s what I try to capture.”